Who we are and what we do

 Please click the relevant button(s) below to visit our webpages.

-Category A (10m and under) licensed vessels have been had their UK licence varied to include Condition 13, which will introduce a digital catch recording system for this sector of the fleet.
+Category A (10m and under) Isle of Man Sea Fishing licences have been varied to introduce a digital catch recording system for this sector of the fleet with effect from 25th March 2020.

 |Important engine power notice for owners of Isle of Man registered fishing vessels|